Colleges by Location

 Deadlines

-The final day for applications to Carleton College is January 15.
-If you are applying as a transfer student, note that the application deadline is March 31.
+The closing date for applications to Carleton College is January 15.
+For transfer students, the application deadline is March 31.

 Retention Rate

-The freshman retention rate for Carleton College was 96% in 2024, which is an excellent retention rate only the most prestigious institutions have.
+The freshman retention rate for Carleton College was 96.5% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body